 The “accelerator” is a push button on the handlebar, so there is no danger of a pedal getting stuck and causing an accident or injury.

-This bike works best on hard surfaces because the 6-volt battery is not strong enough to power through heavy resistance areas like grass or sand.
+This bike works on hard surfaces because the 6-volt battery is not strong enough to power through heavy resistance areas like grass or sand.

 Replacement Batteries: Unfortunately, batteries do not last forever.
 If your child enjoys riding his electric bike every day, the battery will stop recharging at some point.
 This doesn’t have to mean the end of your child’s fun.
 Replacement batteries are not that expensive and can be changed out with comparative ease.